Manhattan Jaspers women's basketball

-The Manhattan Lady Jaspers basketball team is the basketball team that represents Manhattan College in The Bronx, New York City, New York, United States.
+The Manhattan Jaspers women's basketball team is the basketball team that represents Manhattan University in The Bronx, New York City, New York, United States.
 The school's team currently competes in the Metro Atlantic Athletic Conference.

 Postseason

 NCAA Division I appearances

 The Lady Jaspers have made four NCAA Division I Tournament appearances.
 They have a record of 0–4.

 WBI appearances

 The Lady Jaspers have appeared in the Women's Basketball Invitational (WBI) twice.
 They have a record of 4–2.